creativescala/creative-scala/src/pages/hof/hof.md

 val composed = mirrored.andThen(dropShadow)
 ```

-In [@fig:hof:composed] we see the output of the program
+In @:fref(hof:composed) we see the output of the program

 ```scala mdoc:silent
 val star = Image